alexdray86/pyTEnrich/docs/index.rst

    usage/installation.rst
    usage/execution.rst
+   usage/output.rst
+   usage/detailmethods.rst
    usage/genome_subset.rst
    usage/otherspecies.rst

-`source code on github <https://c4science.ch/diffusion/11057>`_
+   usage/analysis_ex.rst
+   source/pyTEnrich.rst

 Overview of the methods
 =======================

 **pyTEnrich** compare the overlap between input bed files and transposable elements families, using a binomial model to compare the observed overlap to the expected one.
-The expected overlap is derived from probabilities computed from genome occupancy of TE families on mappable regions of the genome (default), or any subset of the the genome.
-The expectations are then compared to the observations to highlight potential over-representation of TE families / subfamilies.
+The expected overlap is derived from genome occupancy of TE families and compared to the observed overlap to highlight potential over-representation of TE families / subfamilies.

 **Example**